-Occupational Wages in Northwest Oregon in 2018June 26, 2018 The average wage in northwest Oregon is lower than the statewide average, but some of the difference is due to the prevalence of lower-wage occupations in the area – the single most common occupation in the region is retail salesperson.
-When comparing wages for the same occupations, northwest Oregon is closer to statewide levels and some local occupations even pay more than is typical for the state.
+Occupational Wages in Northwest Oregon in 2019August 1, 2019 The average wage in Northwest Oregon is lower than the statewide average, but some of the difference is due to the prevalence of lower-wage occupations in the area – the most common occupation in the region is miscellaneous education, training, and library workers (student workers, primarily at Oregon State University) followed by retail salespersons.
+When comparing wages for the same occupations, Northwest Oregon is closer to statewide levels, and some local occupations even pay more than is typical for the state.

-The Oregon Employment Department estimates wages for nearly 400 occupations in Benton, Clatsop, Columbia, Lincoln, and Tillamook counties combined.
-The highest-paying occupation in the region with a published wage was general dentists, which had an estimated annual average wage of $196,309 in 2018.
-Occupational wages larger than $208,000 per year are not published.
-Most of the occupations with higher wages were in management of professions, although some specialty occupations such as vessel captains, medical technicians, and electric power-line installers, earned more than $85,000 per year.
-The lowest wages, $24,026 and $24,978, were for childcare workers and dishwashers, respectively.
+The Oregon Employment Department estimates wages for about 400 occupations in Benton, Clatsop, Columbia, Lincoln, and Tillamook counties combined.
+The highest-paying occupation in the region with a published wage was physicians and surgeons, which had an estimated annual average wage of $288,245 in 2019.
+Most of the occupations with higher wages were in medicine, management, or computers, although some specialty occupations such as judges, wholesale sales representatives, vessel captains, electrical engineers, and electric power-line installers earned more than $90,000 per year.
+The lowest wages, $25,433 and $25,482, were for childcare workers and ushers, respectively.

-Occupational wages in northwest Oregon are estimated from a survey of local employers.
+Occupational wages in Northwest Oregon are estimated from a survey of local employers.
 Wages for many different occupations in the region are available – the exact number differs each year.
-This article presents the 2018 wages for selected occupations in the region.
+This article presents the 2019 wages for selected occupations in the region.

 It may also be the case that wages for very specific occupations are not reported.
 For example, the wages for registered nurses are reported but the wage survey doesn’t distinguish between operating room nurses and cardiac care nurses.